-It is a very good working practice to comment your code in HTML Comments serve two major functions:
+It is a very good working practice to comment your code in HTML.
+In all programming languages, comments serve two major functions:

 - As notes and reminders